Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 Closing thoughts

-LinkedIn is a must-use tool to generate leads.
+LinkedIn is a must-use tool for generating leads.
 It’s also crucial for value-based selling and positions sales as a channel offering something others don’t.
+Key takeaways for how to generate leads on LinkedIn:

 • Use automation tools.
 Like Kaspr’s Chrome Extension on your profile and LinkedIn Sales Navigator.